telefonicaid/fiware-sth-comet/doc/manuals/aggregated-data-retrieval.md

 -   **aggrMethod**: The aggregation method.
 The STH component supports the following aggregation methods: `max` (maximum value), `min` (minimum value), `sum` (sum of all the samples) and `sum2` (sum of the square value of all the samples) for numeric attribute values and `occur` for attributes values of type string.
+It accepts multiple values separated by comma (min,max) to get multiple aggregation method values.
+Additionally, `aggrMethod=all` can be used to get all the aggregation method values.
 Combining the information provided by these aggregated methods with the number of samples, it is possible to calculate probabilistic values such as the average value, the variance as well as the standard deviation.
 It is a mandatory parameter.
 -   **aggrPeriod**: Aggregation period or resolution.
 A fixed resolution determines the origin time format and the possible offsets.
 It is a mandatory parameter.
 Possible valid resolution values supported by the STH are: `month`, `day`, `hour`, `minute` and `second`.